Announcement: Many educator assessments now available online

 Learn more about ACTFL

 The American Council on the Teaching of Foreign Languages (ACTFL) test assesses proficiency of understanding and communicating in a target language.
 The WEST-E designated world language test assesses proficiency of how to teach a target language.
-Candidates earning a bilingual education endorsement or designated world language are required to take both the ACTFL and WEST-E tests.
+Candidates earning a bilingual education or designated world language endorsement are required to take both the American Council on the Teaching of Foreign Languages (ACTFL) test and the corresponding content knowledge test (the WEST-E bilingual education test for Bilingual Education candidates and the WEST-E designated world language test for World Language candidates).

 Candidates must pass the following assessments: